- Esports has developed into a global industry that generates large volumes of data.

 License agreements

-A player agrees that his performance data may be used for training analyses, but not for a sponsor’s marketing purposes.
-Without such a regulation, the data could be used without the player’s consent.
+A player agrees that his performance data may be used for training analyses, but not for the marketing purposes of a sponsor.
+Without such a provision, the data could be used without the player’s consent.

 Order processing contracts

-If third parties such as analysts or sponsors are given access to personal data, an order processing agreement must be concluded in order to clearly regulate responsibilities.
-Example:
+If third parties such as analysts or sponsors are given access to personal data, an order processing contract must be concluded to clearly regulate responsibilities.

 A tournament organizer commissions an external service provider to analyse player data.
 The contract must ensure that the service provider only processes the data within the scope of the contract and takes appropriate security measures.